Anthony Curcio: Release

 Curcio was released April 4, 2013, and returned to the Seattle area, reuniting with his wife and two daughters.
 He has since been working with youth and giving presentations regarding drug abuse prevention and the importance of making positive choices.
 He speaks to middle schools, high schools and universities across the U.S.

 Curcio has been featured on several media platforms using his story to increase awareness regarding addiction.
 His book, Heist and High (Nish Publishing, 286 pages), was released June 21, 2013, and has been the recipient of several awards.

+May 2024 trading card fraud indictment

+On May 23, 2024, the U.S. Attorney's Office for the Southern District of New York announced that Anthony Curcio and another Washington man, Iosif Bondarchuk, had been charged with wire fraud stemming from allegations of fraudulently rated trading cards.
+The listed charges carry a maximum sentence of 20 years in prison.
+According to FBI Assistant Director in Charge James Smith, "For over two years, Anthony Curcio and Joe Bondarchuk allegedly manipulated common-level trading cards to fraudulently inflate the retail price from its true market value by assigning false validity grades, resulting in more than $2 million in victim losses."